The computational cost of blocking for sampling discretely observed diffusions: Numerical experiments

 Finally, we verify the bound from \eqref{eq:cost_of_blocking_explicit} empirically.
 To this end, notice that taESS$^{-1}$ is approximately equal to the amount of time needed to obtain a single independent sample.
-This is consistent with the characterization of the computational cost of a blocked rejection sampler as given in \eqref{eq:blocking_cost_template1}.
-Theorem \ref{thm:main_thm_comp_cost} asserts that this cost scales at most (slightly in excess of) cubically in the duration of the bridge, so long as $\delta_{m,T}$ is taken as approximately constant when $T\to\infty$.
+This is consistent with the characterisation of the computational cost of a blocked rejection sampler as given in \eqref{eq:blocking_cost_template1}.
+Theorem \ref{thm:main_thm_comp_cost} asserts that this cost scales at a cubic rate in the duration of the bridge, so long as $\delta_{m,T}$ is set to a constant when $T\to\infty$.
 Consequently, taESS$(T)$ should be at most a cubic function of $T$ and if plotted on a log-log scale, this would be equivalent to taESS$(T)$ tracking some line with slope $3$.
 Figure \ref{fig:blocking_sin_cost_pred} gives this precise plot, showing that the prediction \eqref{eq:cost_of_blocking_explicit} is indeed satisfied.